potassco/clorm/README.rst

 When integrating an ASP program into an application you typically want to model the domain as a statically written ASP program, but then to generate problem instances and process the results dynamically.
-Clorm makes this integration cleaner, both in terms of code readability but also by making it easier to refactor the python code as the ASP program evolves.
+Clorm makes this integration cleaner, both in terms of code readability but also by providing a framework that makes it easier to refactor the python code as the ASP program evolves.

 The documentation is available online `here <https://clorm.readthedocs.io>`_.